• Skip to primary navigation

 Blackberry Pie Bars

-Ripe, juicy blackberries are baked on top of a buttery shortbread style crust, topped with an almond crumb topping, until golden brown and bubbly.
+Ripe, juicy blackberries are baked on top of a buttery shortbread style crust, topped with an almond crumb topping

 Print Recipe Pin Recipe